RedisGraph/RedisGraph/deps/GraphBLAS/Tcov/README.txt

 To compile GraphBLAS for statement coverage testing, and to run the tests, type this in the MATLAB command window.

-    gbmake ; testcov
+    grbmake ; testcov

-If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATCH, so that the libgraphblas_tcov.so constructed by gbmake can be found by the mexFunctions.
+If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATCH, so that the libgraphblas_tcov.so constructed by grbmake can be found by the mexFunctions.

 Statement coverage tests results will be saved in Tcov/log.txt.
 Note that full